KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 they are symbols of reintegration,
 of purity restored
 through conscious reactivation
-of the soul’s authentic structure.
+of the soul's authentic structure.

 🫧 ⌖ 🌀 ↺ ◎ 🛎️

 #### Philadelphia — The Path of Fidelity
-“I have set before you an open door…”
+"I have set before you an open door…"

 This is the soul that has remained **steadfast**,
 even without strength.